r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 CMD [“java”, “-jar”, “/app.jar”]
 ```

-And here is another Dockerfile where a C and a C++ libraries are separately compiled and take part in the `builder` stage later on.
+And here is another Dockerfile where C and C++ libraries are separately compiled and take part in the `builder` stage later on.

 ```Dockerfile
 FROM maven:3.6-jdk-8-alpine AS builder-base